metal3-io/metal3-docs/design/single-pod-helm-chart.md

 ### Implementation Details/Notes/Constraints [optional]

-Initial implementation will includ 2 Helm charts that replicate behavior and outcomes of metal3-dev-env scripts.
+Initial implementation includes 2 Helm charts that create corresponding pods in a Kubernetes cluster:

+* Ironic pod
+* Metal3 pod

 The charts shall be added as a separate repository in metal3-io space.

 ### Risks and Mitigations